The Jardins de l'Albarede, Dordogne visitors guide

 Explore the Jardins de l'Albarede

 The Jardins de l'Albarede was created in 1990 in a pretty setting surrounded by wooded hills and near to Domme and the river Dordogne.
 When they arrived Serge and Brigitte Lapouge found the land to be very poor and dry and summers here are hot and dry and winters cold.
-Not the ideal conditions for a garden but they knew the land had once supported a family and the area was used for growing lavender and so they decided to go ahead.
+Not the ideal conditions for a French garden but they knew the land had once supported a family and the area was used for growing lavender and so they decided to go ahead.

 By using local plants and plants adapted to dry conditions and using lots of mulch to protect against the hot dry summers the garden has established and grown to include over a thousand varieties of plants.
 No chemical pesticides or herbicides are used and the garden is very wildlife and insect friendly which helps to keep a natural balance and keep the garden healthy.

 When you enter the garden you first come to the swimming pool area which is edged on one side with flowers and on the other with squares of natural paving interspersed with squares of culinary and medicinal herbs.
 Brush by the plants and the air is filled with the heady scent of the herbs.

 Beyond here is a small stone cottage which is rented out to guests and a long border in the style of an English garden.
 This border is filled with plants which like dry conditions such as lavender, achilleas, fennel, artemesia and evening primrose flowers.

 On the other side of the lawn is the vegetable garden but this has been planted in a style that is both attractive and productive.
 Vegetables suited to the harsh conditions have been chosen and these are often ancient varieties.
 Flowers are planted amongst the vegetables to attract beneficial insects and stakes and supports made from branches from the garden add to the attractive look of the garden.